ChrisZie/HugoSymphony/content/service/fundraising/_index.md

     subtext: Messaging and Structure
     description: We meet with your team to capture the most desired fundraising goals and themes to be included in the campaigns.
 We create example campaigns and review them with you.
 Once these preliminary designs are accepted, we begin creating visibility strategies, working closely with your team on data and design.
     description2: Deliverable - Finalized Design
-  - name: Implementation
+  - name: Do
     image: https://cdn.pixabay.com/photo/2016/08/06/15/09/computer-1574533_1280.jpg
     imagealttext: Registration
     subtext: Registration and Optimization
     description: We register, detail, and design superb profiles on all major fundraising and crowdfunding platforms where you currently have no profiles.
 For those platforms you are already on, we optimize all of the content and design to align with the Design parameters.
     description2: Deliverable - Completed Profiles
-  - name: Final Delivery
+  - name: Debut
     image: https://cdn.pixabay.com/photo/2017/01/04/21/00/new-years-eve-1953253_1280.jpg
     imagealttext: Final Delivery
     subtext: Finalized Campaign Presentation
     description: We reveal all of the new and improved Fundraising and Crowdfunding profiles across all of the major platforms.
 We walk you through the frameworks we have created for you and your team to know what, when, and how to engage with donors for the best result.
 Then, with your feedback, we integrate any changes you may wish to make and complete all remaining technical tasks.
     description2: Deliverable - Finalized Profiles and Posting Frameworks
-  - name: Hand-Over
+  - name: Deliver
     image: https://cdn.pixabay.com/photo/2017/11/13/22/12/compass-2946959_1280.jpg
     imagealttext: Hand-Over
     subtext: Guides and Support